travis-ci/docs-travis-ci-com/user/enterprise/platform-tips.md

 **TCIE 3.x**: Please use `kubectl` *on your local machine* to access your Platform pods

-**TCIE 2.x**: Please connect to your Platform machine via SSH before getting started.

 ## Inspect Logs and Run Services

 The following section describes how to inspect logs on different platforms and how to run the services.

-### Platform logs

-#### Logs in TCIE 3.x
+### Platform logs in TCIE 3.x

-In TCIE 3.x each service is deployed in separate pod.
+In TCIE 3.x, each service is deployed in a separate pod.
 The service logs are not stored within a pod and are delivered to stdout.

-In order to obtain live logs from specific running pod, one can run *on your local machine*
+In order to obtain live logs from a specific running pod, one can run *on your local machine*

 `kubectl logs [pod-name]`

-> We strongly recommend to set up an instance grabbing live logs from pods stdout and storing them in logging storage of your choice.
-These stored logs can be useful when diagnosing or troubleshooting situations for pods which were killed and/or re-deployed.
+> We strongly recommend setting up an instance of grabbing live logs from pods stdout and storing them in the logging storage of your choice.
+These stored logs can be useful when diagnosing or troubleshooting situations for pods that were killed and/or re-deployed.
 The size of the logs depends strictly on your usage, thus please adjust to your needs.
 As a rule of thumb, a 4-weeks of log storage would be recommended.

-#### Logs in TCIE 2.x

-On the Platform you can find the main log file at `/var/travis/log/travis.log`.
-They are also symlinked to `/var/log/travis.log` for convenience.

 ### Worker logs

 This section describes how to obtain worker logs with Ubuntu as the host operating system.

 #### With Ubuntu 16.04 and higher

-On the Worker you can obtain the worker logs by running:
+On the Worker, you can obtain the worker logs by running:

 ```sh
 $ sudo journalctl -u travis-worker